ygaras/data-transformer/README.md

 }

 ```
-Check lib/transformers/ to see how existing transformers are implemented.
-The engine in index.js, loads the json config file and creates read and write streams of the input csv and output csv file.
+Check ```lib/transformers/``` to see how existing transformers are implemented.
+The engine in index.js loads the json config file and creates read streams of the input csv and a write stream for the output csv file.
 Each record read, is read as a json object.
 Transformers defined in the config file are loaded one after the other, passed the defined parameters and the input json object holding the data.
-The output of each transformer is provided as an input to the following transformer till all transformers are done processing.
+The output of each transformer is provided as an input to the following transformer till all transformers defined in the config are consumed.
 If one transformer fails to parse certain row, the failed transformer, transformer parameters and input data will be logged and execution will continue to the next row.

-Technology Choices
+## Technology Choice
-Nodejs is a good tool to quickly have such a project functioning.
+Node.js is a good tool to quickly have such a project functioning.
 It also natively supports json which saves a lot of boilerplate code.
 Node.js stream is also a good fit since it efficiently allows dealing with large data and it can easily be changes to read from or write to any other data store like a database or some remote store.